petrknap/trunk/projects/petrknap.github.io/_posts/2018-06-02-skoda-new-fabia-vs-fiat-tipo-vs-citroen-c4-cactus.md

 The biggest problem of this car is a software.
 It's really **hard to disable "Eco" feature** (Start & Stop).
 Even if the system animate push on button S&S keeps active.
-And the boot time of the infotainment is "flexible" - sometimes it's up before engine starts, **sometimes it's still booting while you're leaving your street**.
+And the boot time of the infotainment is "flexible" - sometimes it's up before engine starts, **sometimes it's still booting while I'm leaving our street**.

 The big thumb up for the **tires with wide sidewalls which protects wheels** during parallel parking.